13 Incredible Health Benefits of Walnuts, Akhrot

 6. Boost for Brain

 Walnuts are rich in Omega 3 Fatty Acids which contain high amounts of DHA which improve thinking power in adults and excellent for brain health for newborn kids (4).
 There is a common saying to have your walnuts to increase your brain power.
 They decrease the oxidative and inflammatory load on the brain cells (5).
 Soothing favours of Walnut Dip is sure to tantalize your tastebuds.

 Walnuts can increase blood levels of Melatonin, a hormone which helps in making you sleep better (6).
 So pop a handful or less of walnuts before you sleep at night.

 8. Pregnancy friendly

 Being a good source of Folate, Vitamin B9, it’s good for pregnant women to top up their folic acid with eating a bit of walnuts daily as the requirement for folate increases during pregnancy.
 Folate is important for rapid growth and multiplication of RBC’s and WBC’s in the bone marrow.
-Walnut sheera is a good option to boost energy during pregnancy.
+Fruit and Nut Milkshake is a good option to boost energy during pregnancy.
 It also helps overcome nausea.

 9. Makes you fitter

 Walnuts are rich in Arginine, an essential amino acid which helps to relax your blood vessels and enable smooth flow of blood resulting in more oxygen and nutrients to your muscles.
 More oxygen, more energy for Athletes to enhance performance and also for day to day activities.
 Coconut Chia Seeds Pudding with Mixed Fruits and Nuts is a perfect breakfast for Athletes.